 Guarantees

-RabbitMQ stream provides at-least-once guarantees thanks to the publisher confirm mechanism, which is supported by the stream Java client.
+RabbitMQ stream provides at-least-once guarantees thanks to the publisher confirm mechanism.

 Message deduplication is also supported on the publisher side.